freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid/use-grid-row-to-control-spacing.md

 ---

 ## Description

 <section id='description'>

 Of course, you can make items consume multiple rows just like you can with columns.
-You define the horizontal lines you want an item to start and stop at using the <code>grid-row</code> property on a grid item.
+You define the horizontal lines you want an item to start and stop at using the `grid-row` property on a grid item.

 </section>

 ## Instructions

 <section id='instructions'>

-Make the element with the <code>item5</code> class consume the last two rows.
+Make the element with the `item5` class consume the last two rows.

 </section>

 ## Tests

 <section id='tests'>

 ```yml